Pregnant COVID vaccine: true and false

 Does messenger RNA technology modify DNA?

-#fake news about the vaccine: Does the COVID vaccine make you sterile?
+#Fake news about the vaccine: Does the COVID vaccine make you sterile?

 At what stage of pregnancy should a pregnant woman be vaccinated against COVID?